Updated August 3, 2022

 Having a baby in your family reminds us of how important it is to maintain a healthy and safe environment for the entire family.

-10 Tips for Baby’s First Winter:
+10 Safety Tips for Baby’s First Winter:

-1. Baby it’s cold outside, dress your baby in layers.
+1. Dress your baby in layers.

 Babies can’t regulate their body temperatures the way adults can.
 The rule of thumb when dressing your baby during the cold weather months is to add one more layer than you are wearing.